 A9: The SOP does not explicitly state what a "narrow range" means.
 However, by applying the concepts underlying the SOP, one interpretation is that a narrow range is one which would not meaningfully change the nature of the contractual relationship between the insurance company and the contract holder, irrespective of where within that range terms of the contract are set.
-Paragraph A.7 of the SOP states that the contractual elections must be "... specific enough that the contract holder is able to evaluate whether to elect the feature..." and "narrow enough to provide a meaningful guarantee ..."
+Paragraph A.7 states that the contractual elections must be "... specific enough that the contract holder is able to evaluate whether to elect the feature..." and "narrow enough to provide a meaningful guarantee ..."
 A range that is so broad as to enable the insurance company to materially reduce its exposure to a contractual guarantee, or to materially increase the fee it charges for making the guarantee, may not be considered "narrow" under this interpretation of the guidance.
-For example, for charges that are expressed as a percent of account value, one could argue that flexibility to alter the charge by more than a few basis points could enable the company to change materially the nature of its guarantee to the policyholder, so a range that exceeds this size (i.e., a few basis points) would not meet the definition of "narrow."
-Similarly, any provision that allows the company to establish the charge for a benefit feature at some future election date rather than guaranteeing it at contract inception would generally not pass this interpretation of "narrow range" test.
+For example, for charges that are expressed as a percent of account value, one may conclude that flexibility to alter the charge by more than a few basis points could enable the company to change materially the nature of its guarantee to the policyholder, so a range that exceeds this size (i.e., a few basis points) would not meet the definition of "narrow."
+Similarly, one may view any provision that allows the company to establish the charge for a benefit feature at some future election date rather than guaranteeing it at contract inception as one that would not pass this interpretation of a "narrow range" test.

-Q10: Is it possible to pass the requirements of paragraphs 9a, 9b and 9c but fail paragraph 9d?
+Q10: Is it possible to meet the conditions in paragraphs 9a, 9b and 9c but fail to meet the condition in paragraph 9d?

-A10: Several respondents to exposure drafts of the SOP felt that paragraph 9d is not an independent criterion for determining whether a modification is an internal replacement, but rather a consequence of the other criteria.
-Without publicly commenting on this point, AcSEC concluded that it was appropriate to retain the paragraph 9d criterion nonetheless.
+A10: Several respondents to exposure drafts of the SOP expressed the view that paragraph 9d is not an independent criterion for determining whether a modification is an internal replacement, but rather a consequence of the other criteria.
+Although AcSEC did not comment on this point in the Basis for Conclusion section of the SOP, paragraph 9d was retained in the SOP.
 One interpretation would view paragraph 9d's role as adding emphasis to the points established in paragraphs 9a, 9b, and 9c, rather than as an independent criterion.
-It provides an additional way of thinking about the criteria that may give a clearer route than any of the other three for determining that a contract modification is not an internal replacement.
-Under this view, it may not be possible to fail the requirements of paragraph 9d without failing at least one of the other three criteria as well.
+It provides an additional way of thinking about the criteria that may give a clearer route than any of the other three in determining that a contract modification is not an internal replacement.
+Under this view, it may not be possible to fail the condition in paragraph 9d without failing to meet at least one of the other three conditions as well.

 A counterargument to this position is that a contract feature could exist from contract inception without any liability having been established for it.
-In such a situation, one could argue that the feature was not "accounted for" since contract inception, as required under paragraph 9d.
-Others, however, take a broader view of the term "accounted for" and take it to mean, "considered."
+In such a situation, one could argue that the feature was not "accounted for" since contract inception, thus failing to meet the condition under paragraph 9d.
+Others, however, take a broader view of the term "accounted for" and take it to mean "considered."
 In this view, a contract feature would have been "accounted for" since contract inception, as long as it was considered in the establishment of the accounting policy when the contract was written.
-The example given in the SOP of a feature that escapes FAS 133 treatment because of the grandfathering provision of that Statement seems to support this view.
-Consequently, if this interpretation is accepted, then a feature that existed and was not "accounted for" at contract inception but otherwise passes the criteria of paragraphs 9a, 9b, and 9c would have been the subject of flawed accounting, because all contract features should have been considered in the establishment of accounting treatment at issue.
+"Considered" does not necessarily mean that an actuary calculated a reserve and found it to be zero or immaterial, but could include situations where it was determined that an explicit inclusion of the specific benefit feature was not necessary.
+The example given in the SOP of a feature that is not accounted for under FAS 133 treatment because of the grandfathering provision of that Statement seems to support this view.